biolab/orange2/docs/reference/rst/Orange.data.table.rst

         contains instances corresponding to non-zero elements of the list.

-        If the second argument is given, it must be an integer;
-        select will then return the data instances for which the corresponding `filter`'s elements match `idx`.
+        If the second argument is given, it must be an integer; method ``select`` will then return the data instances for which the corresponding ``fold``'s elements match the value of the argument ``select``.

-        The third argument, `negate`, can only be given as a keyword.
-Its effect is to negate the selection.
+        The third argument, `negate` inverts the selection.
+It can only be given as a keyword.

-        Note: This method should be used when the selected data instances are going to be modified.
+        Note: This method should be used when the selected data instances are going to be modified later on.
 In all other cases, method :obj:`select_ref` is preferred.

-        :param filt: filter list
+        :param folds: list of fold indices corresponding to data instances
-        :type filt: list of integers
+        :type folds: list
-        :param idx: selects which instances to pick
+        :param select: select which instances to pick
-        :type idx: int
+        :type select: int
-        :param negate: negates the selection
+        :param negate: inverts the selection
         :type negate: bool
         :rtype: :obj:`Orange.data.Table`